 What trends should you look for to be ahead of the game when adopting an intranet?
 Which ones of them will continue to be developed for the future?

-Certain features boost intranet performance across the board.
+Certain features boost intranet software performance across the board.
 When you are comparing intranet software, be sure to look for these key elements:

 - Total access

 The most successful intranets use a mobile app to make information access available anytime, anywhere, from any device.
 This is the way in which most employees are comfortable working, and a well-constructed mobile app will allow for an easier intranet adoption, as well as more productivity, especially when traveling.

 A social engagement portal is what intranet 2.0 is all about.
 Features such as reviews, comments, likes, shares, etc. give more feedback and allow employees to have a voice within the company.
 With more employee engagement, the intranet adoption process will drive itself seamlessly.

 Company intranet software are continuing to digitize, moving people away from paper, making all projects primarily cloud-based.
 This allows for easier collaboration.

 - An individualized approach